jwhittle933/thesis-research/thesis_notes.md

 # Thesis

-## (Tentative) Title: "Additions, Expansions, Interpretations, and Doubles in the Translation of OG Proverbs 1-9"
+*(Tentative) Title*: "Additions, Expansions, Interpretations, and Doubles in the Translation of OG Proverbs 1-9"
 ### Todo:
 - [ ] 5000 word writing sample